[all chapters in html] [all chapters in pdf] [lost world forum]

 - Alfred de Grazia's writings.

-- Everything is on-line at [http://www.grazian-archive.com] or [www.grazian-archive.net] in pdf as complete books or HTML as separate chapters.
+- Everything is on line at [www.grazian-archive.com] in PDF as complete books or HTML as separate chapters.

-The Velikovsky Affair (original 1966, current 1978) records the tribulations of Velikovsky on the publication of Worlds in Collision.
+-- The Velikovsky Affair (original 1966, current 1978) records the tribulations of Velikovsky on the publication of Worlds in Collision.
 With essays by Ralph Juergens, Livio C. Stecchini, and Velikovsky.
-The two introductions by de Grazia are the best introduction to all the controversy.
+The two introductions by de Grazia are the best overviews to all of the controversy.

 - David Talbott and Wallace Thornhill, Thunderbolts of the Gods (2005)